ZewenShen/hdp/PROGRESS.md

 # 12.3
 Implemented antithetic variates for n-d MC and added the discussion of it to the paper.
 Figure out the reason why DGM using Hessian is extremely slow: batch size too large.
 Took error from the boundary conditions of the PDE into consideration.

+# 12.10 and 12.17
+Conducted numerical experiments and finished the thesis.